-With over 2,000 documented arches in the park, you may think you’ll be seeing arches everywhere, but most of the 76,519-acre park is filled with lots of other rock formations (luckily, there are plenty of other interesting rock formations to see in between listed at the bottom!).
+With over 2,000 documented arches in the park, you may think you’ll be seeing arches everywhere, but most of the 76,519-acre park is filled with many other rock formations.
+Luckily, there are plenty of other interesting rock formations to see in between listed at the bottom.

 Also, don’t forget to pick up an Annual National Park Pass before visiting.

 9 Best Arches in Arches National Park

 The most famous arch in the park and quite possibly the world.
 This is on the Utah license plate, and people come from all over the world just to see and photograph this arch.

 Pro Tip: Best times to photograph the Delicate Arch are sunrise (least crowded) and sunset (most crowded).

 This double arch isn’t one on top of the other one where it’s two on top of each other, this double arch is made of two giant arches next to each other.
 At the right angle, you can see through both of them.

 This arch gives you a clear view through to the other side.
 Most people take photos of Turret Arch framed by the North Window.
 We didn’t go during the optimal time of day for that shot (sunrise), so we took this instead.
 This one is usually crowded, so you may have to wait a while to get a photo standing in the window.